by Barry Burke

 In the fourth blog in this series I reviewed some of the key challenges and considerations regarding the management and automation of your JD Edwards EnterpriseOne functional testing without the need for expensive technical specialists.

-In this final blog in this series I will address the issues involved in staying code current.
+In this final blog in this series I will address the issues involved in keeping your E1 code current.
 I will review the key factors you need to take into consideration.
 I will share with you the results of a survey DWS carried out with more than 100 JD Edwards E1 customers regarding the benefits of a code current policy.
 Finally, I will then discuss how you can make a code current policy a practical proposition.

 When considering a code current policy, it is important to understand the level of change being introduced by Oracle and the impact on your modified footprint.
 DWS has carried in-depth analysis of the changes Oracle has made over various time-frames to assess the trends in Electronic Software Update (ESU) changes, which form the cornerstone of any code current policy.